Data Marketplace 101: 6 Best Practices to Follow

 Share this article

-A data marketplace is essentially an online platform that brings together data providers and data consumers, making it easier to buy and sell datasets.
+A data marketplace is an online platform that brings together data providers and data consumers, making it easier to buy and sell datasets.
 One of the main benefits of a data marketplace is its potential to streamline the process of locating and acquiring relevant data.

 In the past, an organization might have to reach out to multiple potential data providers, negotiate contracts, and deal with the logistics of data transfer.
 But, over time, these marketplaces have become popular because organizations have recognized the value of data for: